Achievable logoAchievable logo

 Annuities

-Variable annuities also provide consistent payments upon annuitization, but the payment level fluctuates based on the returns of the separate account.
-If it performs well, payments increase, and vice versa.
+Variable annuities also provide payments upon annuitization, but the payment level fluctuates based on the performance of the separate account.
+If the separate account performs well, payments can increase; if it performs poorly, payments can decrease.
 The annuity holder may allocate part or all of the separate account to common stock investments, which tend to outpace inflation over long periods of time.
-This highlights the “push and pull” when comparing fixed and variable annuities.
-Fixed annuities provide payments that grow at a guaranteed fixed rate, but are subject to inflation.
-Variable annuities provide shelter from inflation risk (if invested in common stock), but are subject to declining annuity payments if the separate account underperforms.

-Annuities are best suited for those looking to supplement their retirement savings.
-Let’s assume a 30-year-old investor has access to a 401(k) through their work and an IRA.
-If possible, they should maximize the contributions to these accounts, especially if their employer is matching contributions into the 401(k).
-If the investor still has extra money to save for retirement, it would be suitable to contribute those funds to an annuity.
-If you want to bet on the growth of the stock or bond markets, a variable annuity is most suitable.
-If wanting to avoid market risk, a fixed annuity is most suitable.
+Annuities are generally best suited for someone looking to supplement retirement savings.
+For example, suppose a 30-year-old investor has access to a 401(k) at work and also has an IRA.
+If possible, they should maximize contributions to those accounts, especially if the employer matches 401(k) contributions.
+If the investor still has additional money to save for retirement, it may be suitable to contribute those funds to an annuity.

 Life insurance